Melissa Conrad Stöppler, MD

-The basic aim of a breast biopsy is to determine whether or not a worrisome lump is cancer and, if it is cancer, what type it is.
+The breast biopsy is used to determine whether or not a worrisome lump is cancer and, if it is cancer, what type it is and how to develop a treatment plan.
 When no cancer is detected, the diagnosis of a benign or harmless lump is reassuring.

 What specialties of physicians and practitioners do breast biopsies?